Code-Institute-Submissions/jltps-Covid19-tracker_MayResub/README.md

 #### Charts
 <h1 align="center"><img src="./assets/images/readme/CHART.jpg" /></h1>

 The page has a timeline chart and a geo-chart both from [Google Charts](https://developers.google.com/chart/).
-Both are interactive and display a good amount of aditional information while hovering its elements.
+These are simple yet effective, with a good amount interactiveness while displaying aditional information while hovering its elements.

 #### Logo